zeek/zeek-docs/doc/scripts/base/frameworks/supervisor/control.zeek.rst

    Send a request to a remote Supervisor process to create a node.

-   :reqid: an arbitrary string that will be directly echoed in the response
+   :param reqid: an arbitrary string that will be directly echoed in the response

-   :node: the desired configuration for the new supervised node process.
+   :param node: the desired configuration for the new supervised node process.

 .. zeek:id:: SupervisorControl::create_response
    :source-code: policy/frameworks/management/agent/main.zeek 286 308